Academy of Health Professions

 - Please make sure that you watch the informative videos from current and prior students

 - The curriculum includes two college courses.
-Algebra content will be involved in the curriculum.

 - Students must sign an honor code policy and the academy contract.

 - Students will not attend clinicals until their senior year after successful completion of the academy curriculum in grades 9-12.
 Successful completion is a grade C or higher each semester.